 Data-heavy users who stream movies and games often go for the more expensive ones.
 For beginners, who will most likely use it for email and light web surfing, we recommend the less expensive packages.

 A router is a small electronic device that joins multiple computer networks together.
-Routers are wired, wireless, or both.
+Routers can be wired, wireless, or both.
 Its function is to regulate the network signals arriving at your home or business.

 Routes send signals between connected computers or devices.
 A router also acts as a line of defence for your device against external attacks.